If you saw a child holding a knife to the throat of a dog, what would be your reaction? Applause, or concern for both the dog and the child?

 Note this picture shared on a Facebook page.
 For those without a bible background, Aaron was the brother of Moses and acted as high priest for Israel after they escaped Egypt.
 One of his jobs was to kill the animals brought to the temple as sacrifices.

-I might excuse a certain amount of animal killing by children if it’s done in the context of hunting or on a farm and for food.
-I’m half Native American and know that in my culture, as with many others, the boys were taught to hunt from an early age and the girls taught how to slaughter and prepare animals.
+I might excuse a certain amount of animal killing by children if it’s done in the context of hunting, or on a farm and for food.
+I’m half Native American and know that in my culture, as with many others, the boys were taught to hunt from an early age and the girls also taught how to slaughter and prepare animals.

 This picture, however, is not depicting a child learning how to hunt in order to feed a family.
 This child is learning how to kill an animal for no reason other than the fact that his god demanded it of him, and even at his tender age, his parents see nothing wrong with him acting out this scene with a real knife and a real dog.

 Keep in mind that some murderers start out by hurting and killing small animals before they move on to humans.
-Of course this child is not a murderer and no one is teaching him to murder, but the point is that these killers show a gross disregard for life at an early age so that they become immune to the idea of killing another human being as the years go by.
+Of course this child is not a murderer and no one is teaching him to murder, but the point is, these killers show a gross disregard for life at an early age, so that they become immune to the idea of killing another human being as the years go by.
 If you outright teach your child this lack of regard for life by having him dress up and threaten a dog with a knife for fun, what are you teaching him about the value of life in general?

 This may seem like a leap, but note that Jehovah’s Witnesses believe that any day now, Armageddon will come and Jehovah will destroy every single person on the planet who is not one of Jehovah’s Witnesses, and this event is often depicted in their literature in the most graphic of ways.
 (See this website for quotes from JW literature on this subject.)
 Non-JWs are often drawn as suffering horrific, violent deaths during Armageddon, and many pictures have included little children being killed during this time as well.